rpineda/DatetimepickerBundle/README.md

 ## Notes

 The date format from ``` php 'array('format'=>'DD/MM/YYYY') ``` is used to set automatically the date format of Symfony in order to make compatible Symfony and JavaScript output.
-## Modify locale to moments - RECORDATORIO
-But there are some problems for example with ``` php MM``` which display "décembre" in PHP intl translation and "Decembre" in Bootstrap translation.
-That is why I edited js/locales/bootstrap-datetimepicker.fr.js